 Keep reading and let me show you how to turn these ribs into some great barbecue!

 Here is the most common style of Country Style Rib.
 There is absolutely nothing rib like about this cut as which is actually a sliced pork butt (shoulder area).
 Depending on where on the butt the slice came from it may or may not have a bone.

-I seasoned these Country Style Ribs with a liberal coating of a commercial dry rub.
-I love the Bone Sucking Sauce rub for pork.
+I seasoned these ribs with a liberal coating of Bone Sucking Sauce dry rub.

 - 1 cup turbinado sugar

 - 1 teaspoon celery salt (or Lawry’s Seasoned Salt)

 Let the rub soak into the meat for at least an hour before you start smoking the ribs.